huishingchong/agile_llm/README.md

 ### Include API Tokens in the .env file

-You must have a .env file in the same directory as app.py with your
+Create a .env file in the same directory as app.py, and include your

 - HUGGINGFACEHUB_API_TOKEN = ...
 - REED_API_KEY = ...